Zamiell/isaac-mod-config-menu/README.md

 This is a forked version of Mod Config Menu by Zamiel that removes all of the hacks that override internal Lua functionality, which causes problems with other things in the Isaac ecosystem.

+You can find this version of Mod Config Menu [on the Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2681875787).

 ## Quick Start

 See [the quick start guide](docs/quick-start.md).